 Emely Tavarez, now 22, was driving west on Broadway in Paterson on April 12, 2013, when her car was broad-sided by a vehicle driving north on Summer Street that was driven by Kareen Esailiat, according to the suit.

 Tavarez suffered dislocation of the right and left jawbones, requiring bilateral surgery.
 She also sustained a herniation in the neck and a sprained ligament in the knee.
-She suffers residual complications of the jaw and has pain and limitations in her neck, said plaintiff lawyer Alex Capozzi of Brach Eichler Trial Lawyers in Roseland.
+She suffers residual complications of the jaw and has pain and limitations in her neck, said plaintiff lawyer Alex Capozzi of Brach Eichler Injury Lawyers in Roseland.

 She is studying to become an occupational therapist and had to re-take two semesters because of the accident, said Capozzi.